HomeACcessoryKid/ESP8266-HomeKit/README.md

 Please note that this software was produced without any reference to any proprietary documentation or information.
 I am not a MFi licensee, nor do I have access to any related information.

-Espressif uses MIT license
+Espressif uses MIT license.
 WolfCrypt uses GPLv2 or higher license.
 For the purpose of this distribution you should use GPLv3.
-This is based on the changes I had to make to Wolfcrypt.
+This is based on the changes I had to make to Wolfcrypt and to be compatible with Apache-2.0 license.